 Tom Service, The Guardian

-Following her great success during the summer at the Arena di Verona as Violetta La Traviata, one of her signature roles, soprano Ekaterina Bakanova returns to Teatro Carlo Felice di Genova and appears as Fiordiligi Cosi fan tutte and soon after as Donna Anna Don Giovanni in Dresden at the Semperoper.
-The role of Pamina Die Zauberflöte takes her to Teatro Reggio di Torino, and at the end of the season the artist returns to the Royal Opera House Covent Garden for further performances as Violetta followed by more performances in the same role in her return to Semperoper Dresden.
+Recent successes include a return to Teatro Carlo Felice di Genova as Fiordiligi Cosi fan tutte, Micaëla Carmen at Teatro La Fenice and shortly after as Donna Anna Don Giovanni in Dresden at the Semperoper.
+The role of Pamina Die Zauberflöte took her to Teatro Reggio di Torino, and at the end of the season the artist returned to the Royal Opera House Covent Garden again as Violetta where she received outstanding reviews for her performance.

 This biography is for information only and should not be reproduced.

 Royal Opera House, Covent Garden, June 2017

 Bakanova fared well, better suited to the vocal demands of Act 1 than several recent sopranos here…her coloratura and trills were clean, and she placed the high As in Violetta's response to Alfredo's “Un dì felice” very deliberately.
 She has a keen dramatic sense; hearing Alfredo off-stage really knocked the stuffing out of her…Bakanova's diminutive figure and the brittleness of her soprano helped her cut an affecting figure later on, with “Addio del passato” affectingly delivered.
 Up against a burly-voiced Germont in Act 2, Bakanova's “Dite alla giovine” was touchingly fragile…

 Against this sumptuous background, Russian soprano Ekaterina Bakanova stands out as a stunning Violetta…Bakanova’s beautiful performance earned her a standing ovation.
 She acts the role particularly well, allowing her Violetta to tread the fine line between worldly wisdom and innocent naivety that is essential to both the story and the character.